-Starting December 16, 2020, Singular will no longer support synchronous API requests.
+Starting December 16, 2020, Singular no longer supports synchronous API requests.
 If you are still using the old endpoints, learn what is being deprecated and how to migrate to the asynchronous API.

 The synchronous reporting API endpoint was released back in 2015.
 Since then, we’ve learned a lot about data management at scale, and even more importantly - about how our customers want to access their data.
 Synchronous reports require long-lived connections to our servers, and as we’ve substantially increased the granularity we offer (e.g., publisher-level cost), the demand on our systems has grown even further.
 Switching to asynchronous reports provides a more robust solution to handle intense reporting demands.